 version for open instrumentation ensemble and glacier ecoacoustics (2015)

 Threnody (Sikuigvik) was composed at the request of the US State Department for performance during President Obama’s 2015 visit to Alaska.
-The work was first presented as an installation in the Anchorage Museum of Art as music emanating from inside an 800lb block of glacier ice, a sonic sculpture installation created with architect, Garrett Burtner.
+The work was first presented as an installation in the Anchorage Museum of Art as music emanating from inside an 800lb block of glacier ice, a sonic sculpture installation created by a team led by architect, Garrett Burtner.
 The electronic sound was also used as interstitial music during Obama’s GLACIER conference.
-The original soundtrack version of the piece, without live instruments, was published on the “Glacier Music” album by PARMA Records.
-This ensemble version was created later so that the music could have a concert life with live musicians.
-Sikuigvik, an Inupiaq word meaning “the time of ice melting” is the title of Burtner’s first ecoacoustic piece, Sikuigvik (1997).
+The original electroacoustic version of the piece, without live instruments, was published on the “Glacier Music” album by PARMA Records.
+The ensemble version, featuring the Threnody (Sikuigvik) melody, was created later so that the music could have a concert life performed by live musicians.
+Sikuigvik, an Inupiaq word meaning “the time of ice melting” is the title of one of Burtner’s first ecoacoustic pieces, “Sikuigvik” (1997), a work for piano and large ensemble.
 This “threnody” commemorates the unprecedented and brutal loss of ice since the late 1990s, a scale of melting we did not imagine was possible at the time.

 - instrumental score and electronics